JonathanF95/JonathanF95/README.md

 I'm a dedicated front-end developer with a strong foundation in HTML, CSS, and JavaScript.
 Currently, I'm advancing my skills in React to build dynamic and responsive web applications.
 With a passion for clean code and user-centric design, I bring creativity and attention to detail to every project.
 Let's create engaging web experiences together!

-* 🌍  I'm based in West Dundee, IL
+* 🌍  I'm based near Chicago, IL
 * ✉️  You can contact me at [john.fuen995@gmail.com](mailto:john.fuen995@gmail.com)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on Projects